E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 formulaic combinations of raw simulation variables.
-This transformation to CMIP specification is handled by an application ``"e3sm_to_cmip"``, and a large part of the work of CMIP data generation involves managing the varied configurations of regridding, masking, and other parameters for different classes of native simulation data.
+This transformation to CMIP specification is handled by an application ``"e3sm_to_cmip"``, and a large part of the work of CMIP data generation involves managing the varied configurations of regridding, masking, and other parameters required for processing different classes of native simulation data.

 But independent of domain, several activities will be required, routinely or infrequently.